aperiodic/pds-tools/README.md

 # PDS Tools

-This is a C tool that parses NASA [Planetary Data Science][nasa-pds] (PDS) files into an abstract syntax tree for easy machine manipulation.
+This is a C shared library that parses NASA [Planetary Data Science][nasa-pds] (PDS) files into an abstract syntax tree for easy machine manipulation.
 It also has Java Native Interface bindings.

 I wrote this because I couldn't find any open-source code to do this (NASA releases a compiled shared library to do this sort of thing, but no source), and it seemed like fun.